HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - manually entered data

 ##### Methods of attestation
-The methods of attestation could be via a third part application, a centralized portal host by the NDH, or from bulk exchange.
+The methods of attestation could be via a third-part application, a centralized portal host by the NDH, or from bulk exchange.

 Additionally, implementers may set requirements for the minimum amount of data different groups of stakeholders must attest to.
 For example, a US implementation might require all licensed providers to attest to their National Provider Identifier (NPI).
 In general, implementers might specify different minimum attestation requirements across three classes of stakeholders: